SophieBodek/SophieBodek.github.io/teaching.md

 - EARTH 100: Environment Earth – *Fall 2020, Spring 2021*

 ### Teaching Assistantships
-As a teaching assistant for seven courses, I have had the opportunity to work with students in a variety of learning environments, such as lecturing during weekly recitations, guiding students through active learning exercises in a flipped classroom setting, leading discussions in weekly laboratory sections, or just answering homework questions during office hours.
+As a teaching assistant for seven courses, I have had the opportunity to work with students in a variety of learning environments, such as lecturing during weekly recitations, guiding students through active learning exercises in a flipped classroom setting, leading discussions in weekly laboratory sections, performing open channel flow demonstrations, or just answering homework questions during office hours.
 Additionally, I have led students on local field trips to explore weathering and erosion, soil profiles, stratigraphy, and geomorphology of the White Clay Creek watershed for both Surficial Processes and introductory geology classes at the University of Delaware.

 **Courses Taught at Stanford University**
 - CEE 262E: Rivers, Streams, and Canals - *Spring 2024, Spring 2026*